d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 #@tab pytorch
 # Invoking `backward` on a non-scalar requires passing in a `gradient` argument
 # which specifies the gradient of the differentiated function w.r.t `self`.
-# In our case, we simple want to sum the partial derivatives, so passing
+# In our case, we simply want to sum the partial derivatives, so passing
 # in a gradient of ones is appropriate.
 x.grad.zero_()
 y = x * x